BeaconGrid/webhook-api-app/README.md

 **Note:**
 The important here is before user could create a Webhook they should have an API URL considered as `postUrl`.
 This API should support both `GET` and `POST`.
 The `GET` method would be called by BeaconGrid app to validate the API URL and the `POST` method would be the actual method which BeaconGrid app uses to post the data to your API.
+For more details about this you could have a look into: [apis/nodejs-express/routes/gridscan.js](https://github.com/BeaconGrid/webhook-api-app/blob/master/apis/nodejs-express/routes/gridscan.js).

 3- After adding the Webhook the grid would look like this: